We Support Providers Who Support Veterans

-Dr. Matarazzo is a licensed Psychologist and specializes in developing and evaluating suicide risk assessment and management best practices.
-Dr. Matarazzo's research and clinical interests include suicide prevention interventions aimed at supporting patients as they navigate through transitions in care.
+Dr. Bridget Matarazzo is a licensed Clinical Psychologist and specializes in developing, implementing and evaluating suicide risk assessment and management best practices.
+Dr. Matarazzo's interests include suicide prevention interventions aimed at supporting patients as they navigate through transitions in care.

 Co-Director and Consultant